LILRAY0826/Convolution_Reverb/README.md

 # Convolution Reverb

 ## Abstract
 * **Convolution Reverb---Convolution Reverb** The relevant Plug-ins on the market are also called **IR Reverb (Impluse Response Reverb)**.
-This algorithm uses **Fast Fourier transform Fast Fourier Transform** obtains the audio frequency, and then uses the mathematical operation method of **Convolution convolution** to obtain the frequency distribution of Audio in the IR, and write the result of the calculation.
+This algorithm uses **Fast Fourier transform Fast Fourier Transform** obtains the audio frequency, and then uses the mathematical operation method of **Convolution** to obtain the frequency distribution of Audio in the IR, and write the result of the calculation.
 ---
 ## Usage
 The following figure shows the GUI of this algorithm: